 چکیده:

-Methods: The review comprehensively assesses research from online databases.
-Following the screening process, we employed the JBI critical appraisal checklist and the SYRCLE tool for the assessment of risks in human and animal studies.
-Two authors conducted separate evaluations of each study.
-Every disagreement was effectively settled by mutual agreement.
+Methods: This is a systematic review of related articles retrieved from online databases.
+Following the screening process, we employed the JBI critical appraisal checklist as well as the SYRCLE tool to assess the risk of bias in human and animal studies.
 We selected 25 articles focusing on the mediating pathways of blindsight.

-Results: In humans, the pathways from the Lateral Geniculate Nucleus (LGN) to V5, from the Superior Colliculus (SC) to higher brain areas, and to the remaining segments of V1 are crucial.
+Results: In humans, the pathways from the lateral geniculate nucleus (LGN) to V5, from the superior colliculus (SC) to higher brain areas, and to the remaining segments of V1 are crucial.
 The pathway that connects the SC, pulvinar, and amygdala is essential for processing emotional visual information.
-Studies conducted on animals emphasize how important the SC-Pulvinar pathway and the connections between the LGN and extrastriate areas are for developing blindsight.
+Studies conducted on monkeys emphasized the importance of the SC-pulvinar pathway and the connections between the LGN and extrastriate visual areas for developing blindsight.

 نوع مطالعه: Review | موضوع مقاله: Behavioral Neuroscience